9QIX/Google-Cybersecurity-Certification-Notes/II. Play It Safe - Manage Security Risks/Week 1/Terms/Risk.md

 - The core focus of security practitioners is to uphold the three pillars of the CIA triad: Confidentiality, Integrity, and Availability.
 - Security risk planning serves as the initial step in safeguarding these foundational principles.

+One way to interpret risk is to consider the potential effects that negative events can have on a business.
+Another way to present this idea is with this calculation:
+# **Likelihood x Impact = Risk**

+In general, we calculate risk in this field to help:
+- Prevent costly and disruptive events
+- Identify improvements that can be made to systems and processes
+- Determine which risks can be tolerated
+- Prioritize the critical assets that require attention